biocore/qiime/doc/tutorials/doc_qiime_parameters.rst

 Defining custom parameter files for interacting with the workflow scripts
 ==========================================================================

 The QIIME 'workflow' scripts are designed to help automate some of the steps of QIIME.
-These rely on the user defined their analysis in a parameters file.
+These rely on users defining their analysis in a parameters file.
 An example is provided as ``Qiime/qiime_parameters.txt``.
 Working with this file is described in this document.

 qiime_parameters.txt
 --------------------